 Punishments for Possessing a Defaced Firearm in NJ

 If you are convicted of possessing a defaced firearm, you may be found guilty of a fourth degree crime in New Jersey.
 You could potentially face up to $10,000 in fines, eighteen months in state prison, and you may also be subject to additional court fines and penalties.
-Since this charge entails a presumption of non-incarceration for first time offenders, you may have alternatives such as Pre-Trial Intervention or probation, whereby you can avoid going to jail.
+When seeking to avoid a mandatory minimum sentence for a defaced firearm offense, you may have alternatives such as Pre-Trial Intervention or probation, whereby you can avoid going to jail.
 In fact, completing PTI successfully will leave you with no criminal record.
 Having a skilled defense lawyer handling your case is vital when seeking the best outcome.